- CLIENT SERVICES

 For new instructional designers, browsing instructional design job postings and working on your resume might not sound like things you need to start doing.
 But one of our best resume tips for making the job search process easier is not waiting until you’re ready for a job to start!

 We recommend using job postings to help you identify skills you already have.
 But you can also use them to identify skill gaps that you want to close.
-In the Instructional Design Tech Accelerator certificate program, we help you with skills you want to improve.
+In the Instructional Design and Tech Accelerator System and Certificate program, we help you with skills you want to improve.
 Like developing using Articulate Storyline and Rise, and Adobe Premiere Pro, to name a few!

 Students also get a discount on career coaching services to help them land an instructional design job.